schungx/Dojo-TypeScript/Manual.md

 V. Defining new modules in TypeScript
 -------------------------------------

 You can define modules to be used with Dojo in TypeScript.
 For example, the following:

 	/// <reference path="dojo.d.ts"/>
-	import array = require("dojo/_base/array");
+	import * as array from "dojo/_base/array";
 		:
 		:
 	var retval = { ... };